How low should you go?

 Doctors worry about trans fat because of its unhealthy effect on your cholesterol levels — increasing your LDL and decreasing your HDL cholesterol.
 There are two main types of cholesterol:

 - Low-density lipoprotein (LDL).
-LDL, or "bad," cholesterol transports cholesterol throughout your body.
-LDL cholesterol, when elevated, builds up in the walls of your arteries, making them hard and narrow.
+LDL, or "bad," cholesterol can build up in the walls of your arteries, making them hard and narrow.

 - High-density lipoprotein (HDL).
 HDL, or "good," cholesterol picks up excess cholesterol and takes it back to your liver.

-If plaques tear or rupture, a blood clot may form — blocking the flow of blood or breaking free and plugging an artery downstream.
-If blood flow to part of your heart stops, you'll have a heart attack.
-If blood flow to part of your brain stops, a stroke occurs.
+If the fatty deposits within your arteries tear or rupture, a blood clot may form and block blood flow to a part of your heart, causing a heart attack, or to a part of your brain, causing a stroke.

 What should you eat?

 Don't think a food that is free of trans fat is automatically good for you.
 Food manufacturers have begun substituting other ingredients for trans fat.
-However, some of these ingredients, such as tropical oils — coconut, palm kernel and palm oils — contain a lot of saturated fat.
+Some of these ingredients, such as tropical oils — coconut, palm kernel and palm oils — contain a lot of saturated fat.
 Saturated fat raises your LDL cholesterol.
-A healthy diet includes some fat, but there's a limit.

 Monounsaturated fat — found in olive, peanut and canola oils — is a healthier option than is saturated fat.
 Nuts, fish and other foods containing unsaturated omega-3 fatty acids are other good choices of foods with monounsaturated fats.